joel-st/trello-dashboard/languages/README.md

-# TVP Trello Dashboard Plugin internationalization
+# TVP Trello Dashboard Plugin Internationalization

 TVP Trello Dashboard uses a variable to store the text domain used when internationalizing strings throughout the plugin.
 To take advantage of this method, there are tools that are recommended for providing correct, translatable files: